emad-elsaid/xlog/docs/Creating a site.md

 # Integration with Github pages

 If your markdown is hosted as Gituhub repository.
-You can use github workflows to download and execute xlog to generate HTML pages and host it with github pages. examples can be found here:
+You can use github workflows to download and execute xlog to generate HTML pages and host it with github pages.

+Tutorial can be found in Create your own digital garden on Github and Examples can be found here:
 - [Emad Elsaid Blog](https://github.com/emad-elsaid/emad-elsaid.github.io/blob/master/.github/workflows/xlog.yml)
 - [Xlog documentation](https://github.com/emad-elsaid/xlog/blob/master/.github/workflows/xlog.yml)